 What is the deadline for the application?

-The Deadline for applications closes on the 20th January 2023.
+The Deadline for applications closes on the 14th of July 2023

 Do I need formal qualifications?